eQTL-Catalogue/eQTL-Catalogue-website/src/Data_access.md

 You can query slices of eQTL summary statistics (by study and/or gene and/or SNP) using our [RESTful API]({{ site.domain }}{{ site.baseurl }}/api-docs).

-### Fine mapping results
+### ELIXIR-Estonia credible set browser
-We have also calculated fine mapped eQTL credible sets using the SuSiE model.
 ELIXIR-Estonia has developed an interactive [credible set browser](https://elixir.ut.ee/eqtl/), where you can quickly check if your variant of interest is likely to be a causal eQTL variant.

 #### Examples
 * Inflammatory bowel disease lead variant at the PDGFB locus: [rs2413583](https://elixir.ut.ee/eqtl/?rsid=rs2413583)